More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 Madigan started her investigation into the Catholic Church after a sweeping grand jury investigation in Pennsylvania uncovered more than 300 "predator priests" statewide who committed "criminal and/or morally reprehensible conduct."

-The report our of Pennsylvania was scathing:
+The report out of Pennsylvania was scathing:

 "Priests were raping little boys and girls, and the men of God who were responsible for them not only did nothing; they hid it all."